-Some obvious things may not work when testing in a virtual machine (like the PPP/DSL setup), and
+Some obvious things may not work when testing in a virtual machine, and

-of course the hardware will be different, but it should give you a good
+the hardware may be very different, but it should give you a good

-idea about whether most things work as you'd like, or whether a new ISO will even boot, and whether services will start as you like; this is a good idea after major
+idea about whether a new ISO will even boot, and whether services will start as you like; this is a good idea after major

 changes, especially after adding encryption for the first time or making extensive kernel changes.

 As with any host, you should give this test version a different IP address than anything

-else on your network, so that you don't confuse machines on your network with duplicate IP addresses.
+else on your network, so that you don't confuse other machines.